Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 You gain training with Shields and it can be used as a Martial Melee Weapon.
 The Shield deals :dmg-blunt: Bludgeoning damage equal to your Strength modifier plus a number of d4s equal to the AC granted by the Shield.
-You can make attack with a Shield as a :rsc-b: **Bonus Action**.
+You can take the Attack action using a Shield as a :rsc-b: **Bonus Action**.

 ---